dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-mtd-ios.md

 * Sync corporate files with OneDrive
 * Access company apps

-Below are the iOS-specific Mobile Threat Defense services that your organization could have set up.
+Below are the iOS-specific Mobile Threat Defense services that your organization might have set up.
 Select an app to read more about its behavior.

 * [Lookout for Work](you-need-to-resolve-a-threat-found-by-lookout-for-work-ios.md)